maesenka/hibernate-spatial-demo/README.md

 ```

-As you may have deduced from the code, assumes a `api/trajectories/search/bbox?bbox=<extent>` resource that accepts the
+As you may have deduced from the code, the client assumes a `api/trajectories/search/bbox?bbox=<extent>` resource that accepts the
 map extent as a parameter.
 How can we implement this in the backend?

 First, we need to extend our `TrajectoryRepository` with the specialised `bbox()` custom search method.
 To this end we